 3 Instead of defaulting to matte or glossy white mannequins, add some mannequins with color.
 Color adds drama and since fashion is all about drama, bring it on!
 At the Oscar De La Renta exhibit they used a combination of black and white mannequins, as in the photo below.
 And if your fashion event is related to breast cancer awareness, consider including a few pink mannequins.

 4 The devil is in the details and a detail that many overlook is shoes on the mannequin.
 Expensive clothing and a barefoot mannequin is not a good match.

 As you can see in the photos below, they used ribbons in different colors and textures.
 And they wrapped the foot in different patterns to create a variety of “sandal” styles to match the look of the garment.
 They even added jewelry accents on some of them.

 5 Depending upon the clothing, a bald mannequin can be quite elegant and minimalist.

 But sometimes a wig is needed, and you can make wigs out of paper, especially if you are needing them to represent a particular period or style which is hard to fine.
 For examples of paper wigs, see this board on Pinterest.

 For more ideas on which mannequins to use for your exhibition, do a google search for Top Fashion Exhibits for 2014 2015, 2016 etc. Many times the search results will include photos of the exhibit (versus listing venue and name) so you can compare styles.
-Here is post from the Merino wool website on the best fashion exhibitions of 2016.

 For information about buying or renting mannequins, contact MannequinMadness.com.